 As this situation evolves, we want to hear from you.
 Council wants to know what your issues or concerns are and if you have any ideas on how we can support small business in this time.
 Please email us at firstname.lastname@example.org and we will get back to you.

-To help businesses in Waverley, Council has developed a $1 million per month relief package with immediate short-term support measures to assist small businesses operating in the local government area.
-The package has been extended until 30 September 2020.
+To help businesses in Waverley, Council has developed a $1 million per month relief package with immediate short-term and medium-term support measures to assist small businesses operating in the local government area.
+The package has been extended until 31 March 2021.

 Measures in the package include:

 - Relaxed conditions of consent for restaurants to enable trade as takeaway-only services.

 - Footpath seating fees will continue to be waived until 31 December 2020.
 From 1 January 2021 to 31 March 2021, a 50% discount on footpath seating licenses will be introduced.

 - Fee waivers will be applied to outdoor fitness permits.